pierrick-jeanjean/personal-blog/_posts/recipes-serie/01-january-starchies/2025-01-01-roasted-potatoes.markdown

 tags: [starchy, january, potato]
 ---

+*Paired wonderfully with <a href="/recipes/creamed-spinach">creamed spinach</a> and <a href="/recipes/grilled-salmon">grilled salmon</a>*

 Eating roasted potatoes in January is great because they are hearty and comforting, perfect for cold weather.
 They provide essential nutrients like vitamin C and potassium, boosting your immune system.
 Plus, their warmth and crispiness add a cozy touch to winter meals, making them a delicious and nutritious choice. 🥔🍽️

-*Paired wonderfully with <a href="/recipes/creamed-spinach">creamed spinach</a> and <a href="/recipes/grilled-salmon">grilled salmon</a>

 ### Ingredients (for 3 persons):
 - 700g of Yukon Gold potatoes